Descanonge/tomate/docs/source/coord.rst

 :class:`Coord<coord.Coord>` object.
 This object stores the values of the coordinate, its size, and a few other informations.
-The values of the coordinate must be strictly monotonous.
+The values of the coordinate are typically floats, but strings can also be used (see :ref:`String coordinates and Variables`).
+When using float, values must be strictly monotonous.
 They can be descending, though this is not currently supported everywhere in the package, and should be avoided as of now.